 At Arab Veterinary Hospital, we offer large animal medicine and surgery expertise.
 Our doctors will be more than happy to schedule a farm call in order to evaluate your large animal needs.
 We have the experience to treat large animals in the areas of Arab, Guntersville, Cullman, Huntsville and Blountsville.
 Horses need to see a large animal veterinarian every year for vaccinations, parasite control, dental care, grooming, and hoof care.
 Cattle meanwhile benefit from annual vaccinations and wellness exams, and may also require reproductive health services on an as-needed basis.
-Yet, if your animal experiences any signs of sickness or seems out of sorts, don’t hesitate to bring them straight to us.
-We have a whole facility dedicated to large animal care.

 Common Illnesses in Horses & Cattle

 Whenever you believe your animals are suffering from illness, contact your large animal veterinarian immediately.
 We’ll be able to perform a thorough physical exam and any diagnostic tests needed to verify your animal’s condition.

 - Colic – colic refers to a problem with the abdomen, whether simple indigestion to more serious conditions such as spasmodic or impact colic.
 Signs that your horse may have colic include biting or kicking at their abdomen, restless behavior, labored breathing, elevated pulse, and lack of appetite or defecation.

 - Common cold – horses can get colds too, and while it is generally not life-threatening, it could require veterinary intervention.
 Signs of a cold include discharge from the nose, a slightly higher temperature, and swollen throat glands.